Susan's Bio and History

 This photo was taken as acclaimed Swedish actress Fillie Lyckow performed the first play I wrote.
 I also directed it, at the Blue Tower Theater, the name I gave to the makeshift theater that I designed and had built inside the Strindberg Museum.
 Classic Swedish national playwright August Strindberg had lived in this building, which he called the Blue Tower, because it rose to a pointed tower that sported a blue roof.

 I also directed, produced with Swedish grant money, several original plays, and plays by August Strindberg at various theaters.
-Most remarkable was the Intima Teater (Intimate Theater), which had been Strindberg's own personal theater, where he helped direct his more avant-garde plays, which the head Swedish theater (Dramaten), refused to produce, in spite of Strindberg's international acclaim.
+Most remarkable was the Intima Teater (Intimate Theater), which had been Strindberg's own personal theater, where he helped direct his more avant-garde plays, which the leading Swedish theater (Dramaten), refused to produce, in spite of Strindberg's international acclaim.

 After Strindberg died, that theater became a meeting hall for the Graphic Workers Union.
 Since then, the union members had refused to even speak with theater people, whom they disdained, about turning their meeting hall back into a theater.
 I met with the Creative Director of this union; spoke my broken Swedish, which charmed him, and persuaded him Strindberg himself would have welcomed his theater being turned back into a theater.
 Happily, the union did just that.

 In order to get financing for productions at Intima, I scheduled a meeting with the Culture Minister of Sweden.
 Usually grants are given only to organizations, not individuals.
 Since I represented myself and no organization, I appealed to the Minister to give funding to me personally; shared with him my budget and production schedule.
-He warmly agreed to request parliament make a remarkable grant to me, an individual, which they did.
+He warmly agreed to request that parliament make a remarkable grant to me, an individual, which they did.
 I used this funding to put up a few productions at Intima before I left Sweden.
 Intima Teater is now considered a Swedish cultural gem.

 Also, in Sweden, I connected with the Sami people, a peace-loving folk that has survived for more than two thousand years above the Arctic Circle.
 I learned from them how their love of peace and harmony is related to how they balance the Feminine with the Masculine.
 Males and females contribute equally to their society.
 Males honor the Feminine, such as caring for nature; females honor the Masculine, such as helping to herd the reindeer.
 I believe that all societies on Earth can only survive if they find a true balance between the Feminine and the Masculine.
 My work reflects that deep belief.

-Presently available for a director and producers is my screenplay To Be Free, based on the true story of slave and activist Harriet Jacobs.
+Presently available for a director and producers is my screenplay Undaunted, based on the true story of slave and activist Harriet Jacobs.
 Rather than submit to a master that wanted her body and soul, Harriet hid in a crawl space in her grandmother’s home for seven years.
 Assisted by her entrepreneur grandmother, secretly activist aunt, and white lover who becomes a U.S. Congressman.
 Formerly optioned, that screenplay is now owned totally by me.
 It was just named Winner of the Moondance Interntional Film Festival Screenwriting Competition 2017, and Grand Prize Winner 2018 of Black Screenplays Matter.

 An early version of that screenplay was awarded one of ten slots in a special summer program for screenwriters at the prestigious American Film Institute, where I am now a lifetime member.